smgaffey8/Sept2016DemoCode/week2/breakouts/readme.md

         ```bash
         $ npm -install http-server -g
         ```
-3. Now you can run a local HTTP server by going to the directory in which you have the files to be served (ie. ~/workspaces/project1) and running the `http-server` command.
+3. You can now run a local HTTP server by running the `http-server` command in the directory containing your files to be served (e.g. `~/workspaces/project1`).
 In this directory, be sure to have an `index.html`.

-Then, you can go to your web browser and navigate to the URL http://localhost:8080 to see the files in that directory.
+Then, you can go to [localhost](http://localhost:8080) your web browser, which will render `index.html`.

 ## Animation/Transformations
 `marquee` is an old, deprecated HTML tag that moves an HTML block left, right, up or down.
 However, `css` now has new styles that can do this better, with more granular control.